Therefore it is also contained in the Scripture,

 A chief cornerstone

-“Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God, 20 having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, 21 in whom the whole building, being joined together, grows into a holy temple in the Lord, 22 in whom you also are being built together for a dwelling place of God in the Spirit” (Ephesians 2:19-22).
+Ephesians 2:19-22, “Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God, 20having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, 21in whom the whole building, being joined together, grows into a holy temple in the Lord, 22in whom you also are being built together for a dwelling place of God in the Spirit.”

-God’s sovereign plan is built around the Son.
+God builds his sovereign plan around the Son.

 God has a sovereign plan for the Son of God.
 His whole plan of salvation revolves around the Lord Jesus.
 Jesus’ death on the cross is the foundation for our salvation.
 We are as safe as this foundation.